The Utopia Workshop Ltd

 directed by Robin Sivapalan, an adult education organiser based in London

-The Utopia Workshop's programme for educators and leaders in any field living in Kingsbury and the surrounding areas of northwest London.
+The Utopia Workshop's 2027 programme is for educators / leaders in any field, living in Kingsbury and the surrounding areas of northwest London.

 March - October 2027